jsardev/reaptcha/lib/README.md

 ## Caveats

+### Array.from

+This library is using `Array.from` which is [not supported by few browsers](https://developer.mozilla.org/pl/docs/Web/JavaScript/Referencje/Obiekty/Array/from) i.e. Internet Explorer or Opera.
+If you want to use `reaptcha` and keep supporting these browsers, you need to use a polyfill for it.

 ### Size-specific props

 There are props that are size-specific and some of the props are **not available** for all of the sizes.
 Although if you will pass these props nothing bad will happen, they will just be ignored.